The new Harvard Library website is here. Explore the updates and share your feedback.

 • Notifies you if an ebook or online article is available via Harvard

-• No action required: Lean Library is always working in the background
+• No action required: the extension is always working in the background

 Get one-click access with the Check Harvard Library Bookmark.